Skip to main content

 2 mentions Positive Neutral Negative

 The character development in this older theme park MMO is praised for being engaging and commendable, despite the game's dated graphics and some questionable design choices, such as the controversial character attire.
-Overall, players appreciate the depth of character progression, even as the game approaches its 10th anniversary.
+Overall, players appreciate the depth of character progression, even as the visual elements reflect the game's age.

 • “A nice older theme park MMO that has commendable and engaging character development.”